12

 Hello!
 It’s been a little while since I did anything ZFS related.

 The other thing that didn’t go as planned was my intention to move one of my backup zpools to another machine.
 After building my NAS earlier this year to upgrade from the Intel nuc I was using, I left the main zpool on its old proxmox host and made it a replication target for the NAS.
-I figured I’d keep the zpool running until the day (yesterday) came to move things around.
-I tried before moving it to its intended new destination, a 2018 Mac Mini with the T2 Linux kernel & Debian as a backup server.
-With two pools attached via Thunderbolt, it was already handling backups for the NAS and LXC container backups from proxmox.
-I figured I could simply export and import the zpool, plug in, and keep things rolling.
+I figured I’d keep the zpool running until the day finally came to move things around.
+I tried before moving it to its intended new destination, a 2018 Mac Mini with the T2 Linux kernel & Debian as a dedicated backup server.
+With two pools attached via Thunderbolt—not ideal with ZFS, hence the NAS—it was already handling backups for said NAS and the daily LXC container backups from proxmox.
+I figured I could simply export the zpool, plug in, import the zpool, and keep things rolling.
 In practice, I didn’t get very far.
-With data actively moving around, the server didn’t like it when I plugged in a new pool, and ZFS threw checksum errors into my pools, which resulted in scrubs that fixed the issue and resulted in no data loss.
+With data actively moving around, the server didn’t like it when I plugged in a new pool, and ZFS threw checksum errors into my pools, which resulted in scrubs that luckily fixed the issue with loss of data.
 Having learned my lesson, this time I took the care to shut down the server first.
 Unfortunately, issues persisted.
-My main guess after looking for any thing resembling a clue in dmesg or journalctl was the bus for Thunderbolt management simply couldn’t seem to handle 3 zpools, and it kept falling over.
+My main guess after looking for any thing resembling a clue in dmesg or journalctl was that the bus for Thunderbolt management simply couldn’t seem to handle 3 zpools, and it kept falling over.
 I visualize a sort of digital traffic jam.
 So I moved it back to where it started, my Arch Linux desktop.
 All things considered, this seems to be an acceptable option.
-I’ll keep the NAS as the source of truth since containers running services like Immich save images from my wife and I’s phones into datasets, but I can still access things locally.
-I still had an issue with the backup server falling over with only two pools connected, I ended up disabling ASPM, a power management feature in grub and I haven’t had an issue since.
+OpenZFS has been keeping up to date with the kernel pretty well lately, and I have an LTS kernel installed.
+Only difference really is that the NAS is the obvious source of truth now.
+I know it’s all a little disparate, but I’m working with what I got.
+Shits expensive nowadays and this works.

 sudo vim /etc/default/grub